kitfud/NFTblog/src/content/pages/about.md

 slug: /about
 title: About After The Storm, 2021
 ---
 Thank you so much for viewing my art.
-It is an intimate facet of my past and I hope to provoke ideas and reflection for the viewer.
+It is an intimate part of my past and I hope to provoke ideas and reflection for the viewer.

 ![Love Is](/assets/mouselove-01.png "Love Is")